 Do you love carne asada?
-I'll show you how to quickly and easily make Instant Pot carne asada.
-It has a great flavor that's perfect for street tacos!
+Learn how to make Instant Pot carne asada with a quick and easy method.
+It has a great flavor that’s perfect for street tacos!

 Carne Asada is one of my favorite things to order at Mexican restaurants and taco shops.
 If cooked properly, it’s tender and full of flavor.

 I decided to see if it was possible to make carne asada in the Instant Pot, and it is!
 I like making carne asada in the Instant Pot because I love making everything in one pot – and the lid keeps the mess contained.

 If you don’t have an Instant Pot, don’t despair, you can still make this recipe, but it’ll take a little more attention on the stove or grill.
 You can get my other carne asada recipe for instructions on how to do that.

 However, if you do have an Instant Pot, you’ll fall in love with making Instant Pot Carne Asada.
 The flavor and texture comes out great, and it makes amazing street tacos!

 Instant Pot Carne Asada Street Tacos